Nucleon Short-Range Correlations and High-Momentum Dynamics: Implications on the Equation of State of Dense Matter: Nucleon Momentum Distribution with a HMT in Nuclear Matter

 where $\epsilon_{\v{k}}=E_{\v{k}}-\mu$ and $Z_{\v{k}}$ is the wave-function renormalization, interpreted as the residue of the single-nucleon pole in the exact propagator.
 In a FFG, the spectral function is a sharp delta function at $\epsilon_{\v{k}}$ (lower-left panel of FIG.\,\ref{fig_nkZ}) while in an interacting Fermi liquid the quasi-particle forms a broadened peak of width $\Gamma_{\v{k}}$ at $\epsilon_{\v{k}}$ (lower-right panel of FIG.\,\ref{fig_nkZ}).
 At the Fermi momentum, this peak becomes infinitely sharp, corresponding to a long-lived quasi-particle on the Fermi surface\cite{KB_BK62}.
-At the Fermi momentum, the peak becomes infinitely sharp, corresponding to a long-lived quasi-particle.
 The quasi-particle peak weight is $Z_{\v{k}}^{-1} \sim M_{\rm N}^{\ast,\rm{E}}$, with $M_{\rm N}^{\ast,\rm{E}}$ the nucleon E-effective mass.
 The nucleon momentum distribution then reads

 Finite temperature induces a continuous HMT in $n_{\v{k}}$ (upper-left panel of FIG.\,\ref{fig_nkZ}), while interactions at zero temperature produce a discrete HMT (upper-right panel of FIG.\,\ref{fig_nkZ})\cite{Coleman15B}.
 Although interactions smear the momentum distribution, the jump at $k_{\rm{F}}$ survives in a reduced form, which is just the Migdal--Luttinger jump\cite{Migdal57,Lut60}.
 In a Landau Fermi liquid, the Fermi surface volume measures the particle density, and since quasi-particle and unrenormalized particle Fermi surfaces coincide, the Fermi surface volume is an adiabatic invariant under interactions, known as the Luttinger theorem (Luttinger sum rule)\cite{Lut60,Lut60-a}.
 A typical nucleon spectral function is shown in the left panel of FIG.\,\ref{fig_Niu-nk}, from which one can see its peaked structure around certain energies and momenta.
 Shown in the right panel of FIG.\,\ref{fig_Niu-nk} is the spectral function $S(\v{p},E)$ (upper panel) and the momentum distribution $n(p)$ (lower panel) of $^{56}\rm{Fe}$ using the light-front dynamics (LFD).
 The correlated part of the spectral function $S_{\rm{corr}}(p)\sim n_{\rm{corr}}(p)$ with the latter being deduced from the LFD wave functions\cite{Carb95}.
 In panel (a), the logarithm of $S(\v{p}, E)$ is presented to highlight the NN-SRC part, and the region enclosed by a curve describes the mean-field part.
 The open squares represent the $n(p)$ obtained from $y$-scaling analyses of $\rm{(e, e')}$ cross sections.
 One can see that the ``RMF+LFD'' prediction for the $n(p)$ is quite consistent with the $y$-scaling result.
 NN-SRC nucleons account for about $25\%$ of nucleons, but contribute $\sim 16\%$ to the $\rm{(e,e')}$ cross section at the kinematics of FIG.\,\ref{fig_Niu-a}; their contribution grows at higher $Q^2$, making such kinematics ideal for extracting SRC strength.